tanyaaa05/YouTube-Ui/README.md

-# YouTube-Ui

-🎥 YouTube Clone Project
+# 🎥 YouTube Clone Project

 Dive into my YouTube Clone Project!
 This project is a front-end recreation of YouTube, built using HTML, CSS, Tailwind CSS, and JavaScript.
 It aims to replicate the core design and functionality of the popular video-sharing platform.